 Proper ventilation significantly reduces the concentration of pathogenic bacteria and viruses in the air.
 Simply opening a window can help; unfortunately, this is not possible in many workplaces.
 If your workplace allows, use an environmental aromatic blend of essential oils like First Defense™, or Spring Breath™ in a personal diffuser on your desk to improve the air quality.
 You can also use them in a diffuser that works in the cigarette lighter socket in your car, or make a fine mist spritzer with the synergy suspended in water.
 You’ll find a wide range of aromatic diffusers here at Samara Botane, as well as the bottles and closures.
 For routine prevention, you might also enjoy our L’air Frais™ Aromatic Room Spray, a bright, fresh environmental mist to clean and purify air.

 Drink lots of water and eat sensibly.
 Foods that can boost your immune system include raw garlic (actually kills cold and flu virus), yogurt (immuno-stimulatory effects), green tea (powerful antiviral), fruits and vegetables (preferably fresh: full of vitamin C: apples are an excellent choice).
 If you get sick, avoid mucous-producing foods like milk, cheese . . . and, yes, ice cream!
 Pay attention to your nutritional needs and include vitamins and supplements as necessary.
-See your doctor and other health practitioners regularly, including your dentist.
+See your doctor and other health practitioners regularly, including your trusted dentist (I’ve been visiting Calgary dental offices for couple years now).

 Marcia’s Chicken Tortellini Soup for Flu Season